biocatiit/website/content/scihi/2010_stretch_insect.rst

         AR-14317 (to MKR).
 Use of the Advanced Photon Source, an Office of Science User Facility operated for the U.S. Department of Energy (DOE) Office of Science by Argonne National Laboratory, was supported by the U.S. DOE under Contract No. DE-AC02-06CH11357.
-Bio-CAT is an NIH supported Research Center t RR-08630.
+BioCAT is an NIH supported Research Center t RR-08630.